 3. Entangled fish often act as bait and attract larger fish also to become entangled

 4. The drifting ghost net might eventually become so dense that it sinks to the bottom where it smothers around a reef

-5. Sometimes, the nets become light again due to fish-eating the entangled animals and natural decomposition, which leads to the net floating back up all over again.
+5. Sometimes, the nets become light again due to fish eating the entangled animals and natural decomposition, leading to the net floating back up again.

 Why do ghost nets end up in our ocean?